-(1) If a decision on denial of admittance or stay has been made under section 95b, 103 or 104, a petition against the prohibition or suspension of enforcement shall be submitted within seven days of the decision being served on the applicant.
+If a decision on denial of admittance or stay has been made under section 95b, 103 or 104, a petition for the prohibition or suspension of enforcement shall be submitted within seven days of the decision being served on the applicant.
 The time limit includes at least five weekdays.

-(2) If a decision on deportation has been made under section 149(1)(2-4) or 149(4), a petition against the prohibition or suspension of enforcement shall be submitted within 30 days of the decision being served on the applicant.
+If a decision on deportation has been made under section 149, subsection 1, paragraphs 2-4 or section 149, subsection 4, a petition for the prohibition or suspension of enforcement shall be submitted within 30 days of the decision being served on the applicant.